Adwords Optimization

 Make sure each campaign is optimizing toward the right conversion.
 Tighten structure so one campaign is not trying to do five jobs.
 Clean up search terms and negatives.
 Improve message match between the ad and the landing page.
 Then review performance based on value, not just clicks, CTR, or cheap traffic.

-That is really what good Adwords optimization looks like in performance marketing.
+That is really what good adwords optimization looks like in performance marketing.
 Cleaner signals in.
 Better decisions out.
 More confidence in what is actually driving revenue.

 If you do these seven fixes well, you are not just making Google Ads look healthier on the dashboard.
 You are making the account easier to scale without losing control.